-Presbyopia-correcting IOLs that have been FDA approved for use in cataract surgery performed in the United States include: IQ ReSTOR (Alcon), ReZoom and Tecnis Multifocal (Abbott Medical Optics) and Crystalens (Bausch + Lomb).
+Presbyopia-correcting IOLs that have been FDA approved for use in cataract surgery performed in the United States include: AcrySof IQ ReSTOR (Alcon), Tecnis Multifocal (Abbott Medical Optics) and Crystalens AO (Bausch + Lomb).

-The Crystalens is an accommodating IOL, which means it moves in response to action of your eye's focusing muscle to provide vision at multiple distances.
+Crystalens AO is an accommodating IOL, which means it moves in response to your eye’s focusing muscle to provide vision at multiple distances.
 This lens has certain advantages and disadvantages, compared with multifocal lenses.
 Again, your cataract surgeon should discuss details of what you can expect as an outcome.

 You’ll know your cataract surgeon is taking the right approach for premium IOLs if:

-- You are told you still might need eyeglasses under certain conditions.
+You are told you still might need to wear eyeglasses for certain tasks and conditions.

-- You are advised to keep expectations realistic.
+You are advised to keep your expectations realistic.

-- Your surgeon has a good follow-up policy in place to address any postop problems or complications.
+Your surgeon has a good follow-up policy to address any problems or complications after surgery.

-- You are advised that enhancement surgeries such as astigmatism correction may be needed and that these are explained fully, along with possible extra costs.
+You are advised that enhancement procedures such as astigmatism correction may be needed and these are explained fully, including possible extra costs.